Mubarak1A/Connect-TO-Course/README.md

   - Contact

 # Project Overview
-A comprehensive platform to to search and get online courses from different source.
+Connect-to-Course is a project that tends to solve the problem of going to different online platforms to learn.
+It helps to bring all your learning on a platform.
+This project was initiated to help learners search for courses online and save the courses they intend to learn on a singular platform.
+With this, they can focus on learning, when they have saved all the courses they intend to learn to improve on or start their carreer.

+For now the project only get courses from udemy and tends to expand its scope with time.
+This MVP is developed in 2weeks as a portfolio project for full stack web development of Alx-SE foundation course.

 # Installation
 Does not require any installation.
-The website can be found at connect-to-course.onrender.com
+The website can be found at <a href="connect-to-course.onrender.com">connect-to-course.onrender.com</a>

 # Usage
 This project has a user-friendly graphical user interface which enable it to be easy to use.